Other Items Related To Schedule A (Form 1040)

 Form 1098, Mortgage Interest Statement

-Use Form 1098 to report mortgage interest of $600 or more received by you during the year in the course of your trade or business from an individual, including a sole proprietor.
+Use this form to report mortgage interest of $600 or more received by you during the year in the course of your trade or business from an individual, including a sole proprietor.

 Form 1098-C, Contributions of Motor Vehicles, Boats, and Airplanes

 A donee organization must file a separate form with the IRS for each contribution of a qualified vehicle that has a claimed value of more than $500.

 Form 1099-G, Certain Government Payments